ssj-delta-cu/ssj-overview/README.md

 ## Git + LFS (Preferred Option)

-Note: Git lfs must be used when any file in the repo is > 100 mb.
+Git Large File Storage (LFS) must be used when any file in the repo is > 100 mb.
 If everything is less than ~50 mb you can just use git to commit the files and push the changes to the appropriate repository.
 Git LFS is a command line extension for efficiently dealing with large files.
+It replaces large files with text pointers inside Git, while storing the file contents on a github.com.
+Git LFS should be used for files that don't change often as each updated file counts towards the data limit for the repository.

+TIP: make sure to compress rasters before adding the files to git lfs.
+This will significantly shrink the size of the commit .

 1. [Set up Git LFS](https://git-lfs.github.com/)
 2. Configure git lfs to track files